-Global ad spending next year will increase by an average of 4.2%, according to a new report released by research firm Schonfeld & Associates.
-Model data also shows that the 2016 average ad-to-sales ratio – which measures ad dollars spent as a percent of total revenue – will reach 2%.
+Global ad spending next year will increase by an average of 4.2%, according to a new report released by research frm Schonfeld & Associates.
+Model data also shows that the 2016 average ad-to-sales ratio – which measures ad dollars spent as a percentage of total revenue – will reach 2%.

 “It’s fairly modest growth,” said Carol Greenhut, president of Schonfeld & Associates.

 “We’re seeing a little more growth every year, and we are returning to spending levels seen before the recession.
 The industry is shifting from traditional media to Internet spending.
 There’s a lot of spending going on, but not in the same places.”